smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 locate the command in order to qualify its syntax.
 ```
 SMAPGM/SCANOUTQ OUTQ(MYLIB/MYOUTQ)
-APP('Get BLDPTFP01 Job ID')
-DATE(20130301) DATECOMP(EQ)
+APPKEY(14) DATE(20130301) DATECOMP(EQ)
 OPCONJOB(N) FAILOUTQ(3) FAILSPLF(3)
 PARAMETERS('*RULES') JOBNAME( ) USER(*ALL)
 SPLF(BLDPTFP01) USRDTA(*ALL) FORMTYPE(*ALL)
-DVSPLNBR(EXSPLNBR) DVJOBNBR(EXJOBNBR)
-DVJOBUSR(EXJOBUSR) DVJOBNAM(EXJOBNAM)
+DVSPLNBR(SI.EXSPLNBR) DVJOBNBR(SI.EXJOBNBR)
+DVJOBUSR(SI.EXJOBUSR) DVJOBNAM(SI.EXJOBNAM)
 ```
 The Dynamic Variables that were configured in a previous step of this example are named in the appropriate new SCANOUTQ parameters.
-Note that the special token character is not included here because the purpose of the Dynamic Variable name is not to have a value put in its place, but to name the Dynamic Variable that should be used by the SCANOUTQ command processor program as it is storing identifying information about each spool file selected for processing.
+Note that the special token characterd do not surround the Dynamic Variable names because the purpose of the Dynamic Variables name is not to have values put in their place, but to name the Dynamic Variables that should be used by the SCANOUTQ command processor program as it is storing identifying information about each spool file selected for processing.